 4. Go away and do something else for twenty minutes.
 Perhaps another timed writing exercise.
 You could use the results of your last one as a starting point or try something different.
 Maybe a random Wikipedia entry.
 Or pick a scene from one of your favourite stories and write about what one of the bystander characters was doing before the scene started.

+5. Now that the flour has had a chance to absorb all the water, and the yeast has started work, add 1 tbsp of olive oil and the salt to the dough.
+Squidge it all together and turn out onto an oiled surface.
+Knead.
+Try not to add any more flour, even if the dough feels sticky, unless it’s more like wrestling with an amorous squid than kneading.
 HOW TO KNEAD: Pin one edge of the dough ball with the fingers of one hand (usually your non-dominant), as if it had teeth at the other end and poisonous spines, and the only way you could keep it from escaping or turning round to bite you was by pressing the fluffy top of its tail to the ground.
 With the heel of the other hand, push the dough away from you, stretching it to about as half as far as you can reach.
 Take the distant end, fold it in half back over itself towards you, then turn the dough through 90° (a quarter turn) and repeat.
 Once you get the hang of it, you can try the double fold (stretch as far as you can reach, fold, press down, fold again, turn, repeat).

 6. Knead until the squid wants you to stop — the dough will tighten and feel like it wants to stay a ball rather than be your BFF and cling to you for dear life.
 At this point the surface will be smooth and soft, but the dough may still be a bit sticky.
 That’s fine, as long as it’s happy being a ball.
 This takes about ten minutes, which is just enough time to think about what you’re going to write next, or for your subconscious to get to work on that tricky plot point that’s been bothering you.

+7. Round the dough.
 HOW TO ROUND THE DOUGH: On an oiled surface, and with freshly oiled hands, flatten the dough into a round then pinch a bit of an edge, pull it out and fold it back in to the centre.
 Repeat slightly further along, as if you were creating petals and folding them into a bud.
 Once you’ve done this all the way round, turn the dough over and use the edges of both hands to smooth down and spin the dough, tucking it under itself.
 Gill Meller of River Cottage has a video showing the process — start at 4:45 to avoid listening to his sales pitch for the oven he’s using.

 8. Place the rounded dough in an oiled bowl (I use a 3 litre Pyrex mixing bowl), top down to get it oiled, then flip it so the top is uppermost.
 Cover in cling film.
 Now go away and do something else while it rises, which can be anything from 1 hour to 4 hours depending on room temperature.
 I often bring my dough with me into my office/writing space so I can keep an occasional eye on it.